Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

-Building on Micro-Level Correlation Bias, we studied the joint probability distribution of data.
-Examining correlations between joint attributes provides a meaningful approach for data analysis.
-We kept expression as the primary attribute and analyzed its correlation with other facial attributes: age, gender, and race.
+Building on Micro-Level Co-occurrence Bias, we studied the joint probability distribution of data.
+Examining relations between joint attributes provides a meaningful approach for data analysis.
+We kept expression as the primary attribute and analyzed its occurrence with other facial attributes: age, gender, and race.

 Figure~\ref{fig:correlation_matrix_2D} illustrates that 27.7\% of the data is labeled Neutral, where 18.1\% belong to the [16$\sim$32] age group, and 9.3\% fall within [33$\sim$53].
 In contrast, less than 0.3\% of Neutral label corresponds to the two remaining age groups.
 Regarding gender distribution, Neutral reveals a significant disparity between Man and Woman samples, with the number of Man being more than double that of Woman.
 For racial distribution within this expression, 15.5\% of the samples are associated with White, while the total representation of the other five racial groups is below 13\%.